Messi-Q/Smart-Contract-Dataset/README.md

 # Smart contract vulnerability dataset

-**This repository releases the official smart contract dataset of our paper, which consists of four types of vulnerabilities.
-In what follows, we present the instructions of how to label the specific vulnerability.**
+**This repository releases the benchmark dataset of our [paper](), which concerns four types of vulnerabilities.
+In what follows, we wiil present the instructions of how to label a specific vulnerability.**

 ## Download Dataset
-We will release the smart contract dataset that consists of four types of vulnearbilities, namely timestamp dependence, reentrancy, interger overflow/underflow, and delegatecall.
+Download the benchmark dataset at [Ethereum_smart_contract](https://drive.google.com/file/d/1yFJSCiUuoiSx4uWYNcCESUvsEs5DOGM9/view?usp=sharing) and four vulnearbilities at [vulnerability_dataset](https://drive.google.com/file/d/1UhHHevE9iDmvSB_k_lhyI58KAj7hnB1o/view?usp=sharing).

 ## 1 Timestamp Dependence
-Block timestamp dependence is considered as using *block.timestamp* as part of the conditions to perform critical operations.
+The timestamp dependence vulnerability exists when a smart contract uses the *block.timestamp* as part of the conditions to perform critical operations.

 ### How to label the timestamp dependency vulnerability?
-We refer to several expert patterns to label the timestamp dependence vulnerability.
+We refer to several _patterns_ to label the timestamp dependence vulnerability.
-1) **timestampInvocation** models whether there exists an invocation to *block.timestamp* in the function.
+1) **TDInvocation** models whether there exists an invocation to *block.timestamp* in the function.
-2) **timestampAssign** checks whether the value of *block.timestamp* is assigned to other variables or passed to a condition statement as a parameter, namely whether *block.timestamp* is actually used.
+2) **TDAssign** checks whether the value of *block.timestamp* is assigned to other variables or passed to a condition statement as a parameter, namely whether *block.timestamp* is actually used.
-3) **timestampContaminate** checks if *block.timestamp* may contaminate the triggering condition of a critical operation (e.g., money transfer) or the return value.
+3) **TDContaminate** checks if *block.timestamp* may contaminate the triggering condition of a critical operation (e.g., money transfer) or the return value.
-We label a function with timestamp dependence vulnerability based on: **TimestampInvoc ∧ (TimestampAssign ∨ TimestampContaminate)**.
+We consider a function as suspicious to have a timestamp dependence vulnerability if it fulfills the combined pattern: **TimestampInvoc ∧ (TimestampAssign ∨ TimestampContaminate)**.

-#### timestampInvocation
+#### TDInvocation

-Note that we treat those functions with the *block.timestamp* statement as the research targets.
-As such, we utilize the pattern **timestampInvoc** to filter those functions without the statement of *block.timestamp*.
+Note that we treat those functions with the *block.timestamp* statement as the target functions.
+As such, we first utilize the pattern **timestampInvoc** to filter those functions without the statement of *block.timestamp*.

-#### timestampAssign
+#### TDAssign

-Case 1：When the *block.timestamp* is assigned to a variable and the variable is used by the following operations or passed to a condition statement as a parameter, we label the corresponding function existing the timestamp dependency vulnerability.
+Case 1：When the *block.timestamp* is assigned to a variable and the variable is used by the following operations or passed to a condition statement as a parameter, we label the corresponding function to have the timestamp dependency vulnerability.

     ```
         1.contract CrowdsaleWPTByRounds {